PART 1480 - ACQUISITIONS UNDER THE BUY INDIAN ACT

-(e) Failure to provide immediate written notification required by paragraph (d) of this section means that:
+(e) Failure to provide written notification required by paragraph (d) of this section means that:

-(1) The economic enterprise may be declared ineligible for future contract awards under this part; and
+(1) The economic enterprise may be declared ineligible as an IEE for future contract awards under this part; and

-(2) IA may consider termination for default if it is determined to be in the best interest of the government.
+(2) The CO may consider termination for default if it is determined to be in the best interest of the Government.

-(f) The CO will accept an offeror's representation in a specific bid or proposal that it is an IEE unless another interested party challenges the IEE representation or the CO has reason to question the representation.
-Challenges of and questions concerning a specific representation must be referred to the CO or CCO in accordance with Subpart 1480.9.
+(f) A CO will review the representation if an interested party challenges the IEE representation or if the CO has any other reason to question the representation.
+The CO may ask the offeror for more information to substantiate the representation.
+Challenges of and questions concerning a specific representation must be referred to the CO or CCO in accordance with subpart 1480.9.

 (g) Participation in the Mentor-Protégé Program established under section 831 of the National Defense Authorization Act for Fiscal Year 1991 (25 U.S.C.
 47 note) does not render an IEE ineligible for contracts awarded under the Buy Indian Act.